Recognising elliptic manifolds: Introduction

 \subsection{Other work}

 We announced Theorems~\ref{Thm:Elliptic} and~\ref{Thm:NamingElliptic} in 2012, at Oberwolfach~\cite{LackenbySchleimer12}.
 Motivated by this, Kuperberg~\cite[Theorem~1.1]{Kuperberg18} showed that the \emph{function promise problem} \textsc{Naming lens space} has a polynomial-time solution.
-That is, there is a polynomial-time algorithm that, given a triangulated three-manifold $M$ and a promise that $M$ is a lens space, determines its lens space coefficients.
+That is, there is a polynomial-time algorithm that, given a triangulated lens space $M$, determines its lens space coefficients.
 His work, together with \refthm{Elliptic} and parts of \refsec{CertificateElliptic}, can be used to give another proof of \refthm{NamingElliptic}.

 The work of Haraway and Hoffman~\cite{HarawayHoffman19} is also relevant here.
 In particular, in \refsec{IBundles}, we rely upon their result~\cite[Theorem~3.6]{HarawayHoffman19} that the decision problems \textsc{Recognising $T^2 \times I$} and \textsc{Recognising $K^2 \twist I$} lie in \NP.